Web3Baddies/Celo_runner/mini_app/README.md

 ## Prerequisites

 - Node.js 18+ and npm
-- A Celo wallet (MetaMask, WalletConnect, or MiniPay)
+- A Celo wallet (Farcaster Wallet, MetaMask, WalletConnect, or MiniPay)

 ## Installation